 How do I talk to my clients about AI?

 To talk to your clients about AI, we believe it's important to be transparent, clear, and empathetic.
-Here are some tips for how you can approach the conversation:
+For some tips on how you and your clients can approach this conversation, see our Pollen article Navigating AI in therapy: A guide for clinicians and clients.

 How will I benefit from using Note Taker?